pmichali/lazyjack/README.md

 * Places management network IP in /etc/hosts, for this hostname.
 * Adds DNS64 support network IP as first nameserver in /etc/resolv.conf.
 * Creates a drop-in file for kubelet to specify IPv6 DNS64 server IP.
-* Creates CNI config file for bridge plugin (move to "up" step later).

-Here are the actions that Orca does for the `clean` command:
+### For the `clean` command
 * Removes drop-in file for kubelet.
 * Removes IP from management interface.
 * Removes route for DNS64 synthesized network.
 * Restores /etc/hosts.
 * Restores /etc/resolv.conf.
-* Removes bridge plugin's CNI config file.
 * Stops and removes DNS64 container.
 * Stops and removes NAT64 container.
 * Removes IPv4 route to NAT64 server.
 * Removes support network.

+### For the `up` command
+* Creates CNI config file for bridge plugin.
+* Create routes for each of the pod networks on other nodes.
+* Reloaded daemons for services.
+* Restarted kubelet service.
+* Creates KubeAdm configuration file.
+* On master: Perform KubeAdm init command with config file.
+* On minion: Perform KubeAdm join command using token information.

+### For the `down` command
+* Perform KubeAdm reset command.
+* Removes KubeAdm configuration file.
+* Remove routes to other nodes' pod networks.
+* Removes bridge plugin's CNI config file.

 ## Limitations/Restrictions